danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 [^STEM]: Having programming skills has become a prerequisite in education and business globally.
 See, for instance, https://ec.europa.eu/digital-single-market/en/coding-21st-century-skill and https://news.microsoft.com/apac/features/coding-way-brighter-future-2018-beyond/.
 The opening up of programming beyond specialized disciplines, the so-called "STEM" subjects, sets the conditions for what we refer to as *aesthetic programming*.

-[^Hall]: We are thinking of Stuart Hall's essay "Encoding/Decoding" in which he argues that people can play an active role in decoding messages; Stuart Hall et al, eds. *Culture, Media, Language* (London: Hutchison, 1980), 128-38.
+[^Hall]: We are thinking of Stuart Hall's essay "Encoding/Decoding" in which he argues that people can play an active role in decoding messages, in Stuart Hall et al, eds. *Culture, Media, Language* (London: Hutchison, 1980), 128-38.

-[^Vee]: Annette Vee, *Coding Literacy: How computer programing is changing writing* (Cambridge, Mass.: MIT Press, 2017, 4).
+[^Vee]: Annette Vee, *Coding Literacy: How computer programing is changing writing* (Cambridge, MA: MIT Press, 2017), 4.
 Beyond coding literacy, we can also observe other kinds of literacy in mainstream media, policy making, and academic discourse, such as procedural, data and digital literacy.
-See Ian Bogost, "Procedural Literacy: Problem Solving with Programming, Systems, & Play", *The Journal of Media Literacy*, vol. 52, no. 1-2, 2015; Michael Mateas, "Procedural Literacy: Educating the New Media Practitioner", *On the Horizon.
+See Ian Bogost, "Procedural Literacy: Problem Solving with Programming, Systems, & Play," *The Journal of Media Literacy* 52, no. 1-2 (2015); Michael Mateas, "Procedural Literacy: Educating the New Media Practitioner," *On the Horizon.
 Special issue.
-Future of Games, Simulations and Interactive Media in Learning Contexts*, vol. 13, no. 1, 2005; Annette N. Markham, “Taking Data Literacy to the Streets: Critical Pedagogy in the Public Sphere", *Qualitative Inquiry* (August 2019). doi:10.1177/1077800419859024; Teressa Umali, "Exclusive: Promoting Digital Literacy in the Philippine Education System, *OpenGov Asia*, web, available at  https://www.opengovasia.com/promoting-digital-literacy-in-the-philippine-education-system/.
+Future of Games, Simulations and Interactive Media in Learning Contexts* 13, no.1 (2005); Annette N. Markham, “Taking Data Literacy to the Streets: Critical Pedagogy in the Public Sphere," *Qualitative Inquiry* (August 2019). doi:10.1177/1077800419859024; Teressa Umali, "Exclusive: Promoting Digital Literacy in the Philippine Education System," *OpenGov Asia*, available at  https://www.opengovasia.com/promoting-digital-literacy-in-the-philippine-education-system/.

-[^Cayley]: John Cayley, "The Code is Not the Text Unless it is the Text", *Electronic Book Review* (2002), available at http://electronicbookreview.com/essay/the-code-is-not-the-text-unless-it-is-the-text/, see also Katherine Hayles, *Writing Machines* (Cambridge, Mass.: MIT Press, 2002).
+[^Cayley]: John Cayley, "The Code is Not the Text Unless it is the Text," *Electronic Book Review* (2002), available at http://electronicbookreview.com/essay/the-code-is-not-the-text-unless-it-is-the-text/, see also Katherine Hayles, *Writing Machines* (Cambridge, MA: MIT Press, 2002).

 [^Vee2]: Vee, *Coding Literacy: How computer programing is changing writing*, 45-58.